JoeC5/Washington_BEV_analysis/README.md

 Surplus of 213,034 gWh

 Caveats
-1)	This brief based on publicly available information I found through web search and use of Microsoft Copilot and Chat GPT.
+1)	This brief is based on publicly available information I found through web search and use of Microsoft Copilot and Chat GPT.
-2)	This brief does not take into account Washington state’s commercial not industrial energy needs/usage.
+2)	This brief does not take into account Washington state’s commercial nor industrial energy needs/usage.
 3)	Resources used are noted at the end of this brief.

 # Business Problem